• Home

 Self control is the ability to restrain yourself from acting on emotions or physical urges.
 Self control is essential to getting along with others and reaching goals.
 We naturally learn early on that doing whatever we please doesn’t always work so well.

 But this capacity to exercise self control may become exaggerated during childhood if our emotions and physical urges lead to us to do things that our caretakers don’t like.
-Finger painting on the wall, tantrums in the grocery store, justified counter-attacks on uncivilized siblings, and peeing in that fancy new outfit Mom just bought can lead to punishment that makes us become tight and hold back.
+Finger painting on the wall, tantrums in the grocery store, justified counter-attacks on uncivilized siblings, and peeing in that fancy new outfit Mom just bought can all lead to punishment that makes us become tight and hold back.

 Worse, if feelings of affection or need are rebuffed, we begin to feel that our most basic emotional self makes us too vulnerable.
 We not only turn down needs and feelings so that others don’t hear them, we might even turn them down so low we can’t hear them ourselves.